rav3ndust/i3-r3/README.md

 ###### browse the web and run all of your favorite applications in a minimal environment

-Just open up the **nightshade launcher** by pressing *crtl+d* - that launches a custom **dmenu** script, and you can search for and launch your applications with ease.
+Just open up the **nightshade launcher** by pressing *Meta+D* - that launches a custom **dmenu** script, and you can search for and launch your applications with ease.
 Think of it as your miniature Start panel.

-For a general list of applications, you can also press *ctrl+Shift+a* and scroll through to select one.
+For a general list of applications, you can also press *Meta+Shift+A* and scroll through to select one.
 Anything that has a desktop entry will appear here.

 =====